 - Find out how divorce can affect military medical benefits and military survival benefits.

 How do members of the military or their spouses file for divorce?
 What happens to child custody when one parent is on active duty?
 How is a military pension divided between spouses?
 If you are a military couple seeking a divorce, Military Divorce offers answers to common questions, clear explanations of military law, and valuable tips for moving forward with confidence.
 Get informed today about all your options!

 A Guide to Prenuptial, Postnuptial, Reconciliation & Cohabitation Agreements In New Jersey

 It’s your future, so plan accordingly!
 Whether you are engaged, married, reconciling after a marital separation, or planning to move in with your partner, start taking charge of your financial destiny with this easy-to-follow, empowering guide to New Jersey prenuptial, postnuptial, reconciliation, and cohabitation agreements.

 - Understand the legal basics of different types of relationship agreements.

-Learn why obtaining a prenuptial agreement is crucial when you have children from a previous relationship, have been previously divorced, or own a business.
+- Learn why obtaining a prenuptial agreement is crucial when you have children from a previous relationship, have been previously divorced, or own a business.

-Discover what new laws governing prenuptial agreements in New Jersey may mean for you.
+- Discover what new laws governing prenuptial agreements in New Jersey may mean for you.

 - Learn what it takes to craft agreements that can stand up in court.

 A Guide to Property Division In Divorce In New Jersey